us4useu/us4r-lite-user-docs/docs/content/first-use.md

 ## Setting High-Voltage (HV) supply for the transmitters

 :::{Caution}
-Voltages above 70VDC constitute a life hazard according to EN 61010-1 and great care must be takes when using the power supply at voltages above this level!
+Voltages above 46.7VAC peak or 70VDC constitute a life hazard according to EN 61010-1 and great care must be takes when using the power supply at voltages above this level!
 :::

 The system TX voltage (so called HV -- High Voltage) is one of the most